Spokane, Washington

-Spokane (/spoʊˈkæn/ spoh-KAN; sƛ̓x̌etkʷ) is a city and the county seat of the Spokane County of the U.S. state of Washington.
-It lies along the Spokane River, adjacent to the Selkirk Mountains and west of the Rocky Mountain foothills, 110 mi south of the Canadian border, 20 mi west of the Idaho border, and 280 mi east of Seattle, via Interstate 90.
+Spokane (/spoʊˈkæn/ spoh-KAN; sƛ̓x̌etkʷ) is a city in and the county seat of Spokane County in the U.S. state of Washington.
+It lies along the Spokane River, adjacent to the Selkirk Mountains and west of the Rocky Mountain foothills, 110 mi south of the Canadian border, 20 mi west of the Idaho state line, 279 mi southwest of Calgary, and 280 mi east of Seattle, via I-90.

-Spokane is the most populous city in eastern Washington and the second-most populous city in all of Washington, with a population of 228,989 at the 2020 census, while the Spokane metropolitan area has an estimated 605,000 residents.
+Spokane is the most populous city in eastern Washington and the second-most populous city in all of Washington (after Seattle), with a population of 228,989 at the 2020 census, while the Spokane metropolitan area has an estimated 605,000 residents.

 Spokane is the economic and cultural center of the Inland Northwest.
 It is known as the birthplace of Father's Day, and locally by the nickname of "Lilac City".
-Officially, Spokane goes by the nickname of Hooptown USA, due to Spokane's annual hosting of the Spokane Hoopfest, the world's largest basketball tournament.
+Officially, Spokane goes by the nickname of Hooptown USA, due to Spokane's annual hosting of the Spokane Hoopfest, the world's largest 3-on-3 basketball tournament.
 The city and the wider Inland Northwest area are served by Spokane International Airport, 5 mi west of Downtown Spokane, which is located near another airfield at Fairchild Air Force Base.

 The first people to live in the area, the Spokane tribe (their name meaning "children of the sun" in Salishan), lived off plentiful game.
 David Thompson explored the area with the westward expansion and establishment of the North West Company's Spokane House in 1810.
 This trading post was the first long-term European settlement in Washington.
 Completion of the Northern Pacific Railway in 1881 brought many settlers from America to the Spokane area.
 The same year it was officially incorporated as a city under the name of Spokane Falls (it was re-incorporated under its current name ten years later).
 In the late 19th century, gold and silver were discovered in the Inland Northwest.
 The local economy depended on mining, timber, and agriculture until the 1980s.
 Spokane hosted the first environmentally themed World's fair at Expo '74.